Grupo-SEMEAR-USP/swarm_in_blocks/swarm_collision_avoidance/README.md

 #### Non-parallel collision

 The first act is also to paralyze the two drones.
 Arbitrarily, one of the clovers is released to follow his original trajectory.
 After reaching a safe distance, the other clover is also released to follow its original trajectory.
-This is done by the `__handleNonParalellClovers` method.
+This is done by the `__handleNonParallelClovers` method.

 <center><img src="non_parallel_colision_perspectiva (2).gif" width=700></center>